MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/create-edit-data.md

 **Dates:** What format for the date?
 Include both date and time?
 Are there rules for the date (a minimum, or maximum, can’t be before today)?
-Is it calculated (eg, 7 days from today)?
+Is it calculated (eg, seven days from today)?
 Is there a default date that should be populated?

 **Choices:** Should the response be limited to a specific set of responses?
 What are the valid responses?
 Are the responses dependent on another data element?
 Is